John Currie (athletic director): University of Tennessee

 Currie took over as athletic director on February 28, 2017.
 Currie was dismissed on December 1, 2017, related to agreeing to terms with then Ohio State defensive coordinator Greg Schiano to be the school's next head football coach.
-The Schiano recruitment led to a large protest by fans claiming Schiano had involvement in a Penn State scandal during his time on the Penn State coaching staff, but Schiano has been cleared of any wrongdoing by officials from both Penn State and Ohio State.
+The Schiano recruitment led to a large protest by fans claiming Schiano had involvement in a cover-up of sexual assault during his time on the Penn State coaching staff, but Schiano has been cleared of any wrongdoing by officials from both Penn State and Ohio State.
 Tennessee received criticism from national sportswriters for a perceived overreactive response to social media.
 Currie later had a deal in place to hire Mike Leach, however the deal never came to be because of changes in UT’s administration.
 Phillip Fulmer organized a “palace coup”, replacing John Currie as AD and ultimately hired Jeremy Pruitt as head football coach.
 According to the Knoxville News Sentinel, Fulmer "wormed his way into the athletics director job after sabotaging the coaching search by former AD John Currie in 2017."

 While at Tennessee in 2017, Currie hired baseball coach Tony Vitello, who went on to lead the Vols to three College World Series appearances in his first seven years.